blueEnergy Knowledge & Impact Center

 2004–2007 | First technical solutions

 Installation of handmade wind turbines and development of community energy solutions.
+Real infrastructure, built by and for local communities.

 - 9 energy systems installed